microsoft/nni/docs/source/tutorials/darts.rst

 .. tip::

-   The model space here can be replaced with any space provided in the hub, or even customized space built from scratch.
+   The model space here can be replaced with any space provided in the hub, or even customized spaces built from scratch.

 ..
 GENERATED FROM PYTHON SOURCE LINES 163-166